CoderTypist/bootLogger/openTabs/README.md

 Opens a specified web address a specific number of times in an incogonito chrome window.

 INTENDED PURPOSE:
 To make it seem as if a lot of people are viewing a Google Doc.
+However, Google will eventually realize what is going on and the effect of having many viewers will go away.
+The effect of having lots of viewers is temporary.

 HOW TO USE:
 Change website to the web address that you want to open.